 Highly effective communication and customer service skills in a diverse community.

-MS office suite experience, particularly with Excel.
+MS office suite experience, particularly with Excel or similar programs.

 This position is designated as a critical or security-sensitive position; therefore, the incumbent must successfully complete a Criminal History Check and be determined to be position qualified as per OSU Standard 576-055-0000 et seq.
 Incumbents are required to self-report convictions and those in Youth Programs may have additional Criminal History Checks every 24 months.
 Offers of employment are contingent upon meeting all minimum qualifications including the Criminal History Check Requirement.

 This position requires driving a University vehicle or a personal vehicle on behalf of the University; therefore, the incumbent must successfully complete a Motor Vehicle History Check, possess and maintain a current, valid driver’s license in their state of residence, be determined to be position qualified and self-report convictions in accordance with OSU Standards and Policies.
 Offers of employment are contingent upon meeting all minimum qualifications including the Motor Vehicle Check Requirement.

 Additional years of supervisory experience including various personnel issues.